 Dr Mark Heath

-Bethany Heath has taken photographs for Spotlight Productions for several years and enjoys photographing a range of subjects while at university.
-She is currently studying for a Masters degree in Mathematics at Durham University.
-She was awarded a Laidlaw Research and Leadership Scholarship at Durham.
-As part of this, she has undertaken research on dementia, investigating the link between level of education and the risk of suffering from Alzheimer’s disease.
-Her systematic literature review identified a clear benefit from education, potentially opening the door to the development of brain training applications to reduce the risk of getting the disease.
+Bethany graduated with a First Class Masters degree in Mathematics (MMath) from Durham University.
+Bethany was awarded a Laidlaw Research and Leadership Scholarship at Durham.
+As part of this, she undertook research on dementia, investigating the link between level of education and the risk of suffering from Alzheimer’s disease.
+For her final year project at Durham, Bethany modelled the spread of coronavirus in student households to identify optimum isolation periods and testing strategies.

 In her spare time, Bethany enjoys maths tutoring.
 As well as volunteering at a local school, she has supported Rotary International by remotely tutoring two orphans in Zambia – Kelvin and Choolwe – through their maths degrees.
 Bethany currently supervises maths undergraduates at Gonville & Caius College.